SrdjanMilic/typescript-basics/README.md

 # TypeScript Basics

 Web site with basic TypeScript code examples.

-Note: The results from code blocks examples are dynamic and generated from compiled main.ts file.
+The site code is dynamic, so you can check the main.ts file for code review, or you can do your on code tests, adaptations and practice.

 Site instance:
 <http://188.166.11.99/typescript-basics/dist>